How to Apply for this Grant

 - Supply samples of successful applications;

-Applicants should also contact their State Historical Records Advisory Board about the proposal and seek the board's advice.
-Many state boards encourage applicants to submit draft proposals in advance of NHPRC deadlines.
+Applicants should also contact your State Historical Records Advisory Board about the proposal and seek the board's advice.
+Many state boards have requirements for submitting draft proposals with deadlines earlier than those of the NHPRC.

 * Please see our Privacy Statement